No. 1 Student pilot producing base celebrates XL Day

 |0

-This work, No. 1 Student pilot producing base celebrates XL Day [Image 8 of 8], by SrA Keira Rossman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, No. 1 Student pilot producing base celebrates XL Day, by SrA Keira Rossman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.